-During the period January through April 2008, Climax engaged in transactions involving the sale and/or transfer of goods or services (including information) from the United States to Kuwait, activities in the interstate or foreign commerce of the United States, as defined in Section 760.1(d) of the Regulations.
-In connection with these activities, Climax, on two occasions, received a request to take an action which would have the effect of furthering or supporting a restrictive trade practice or unsanctioned foreign boycott.
-Climax failed to report to the Department of Commerce its receipts of these requests, as required by Section 760.5 of the Regulations.
+During the period January 2011 through January 2013, RHDC engaged in transactions involving the sale and/or transfer of goods or services (including information) from the United States to Kuwait, Lebanon, Qatar and the United Arab Emirates, activities in the interstate or foreign commerce of the United States, as defined in Section 760.1(d) of the Regulations.
+In connection with these activities, RHDC, on five occasions, received a request to take an action which would have the effect of furthering or supporting a restrictive trade practice or unsanctioned foreign boycott.
+RHDC failed to report its receipts of these requests to the Department of Commerce, as required by Section 760.5 of the Regulations.

-BIS and Climax have entered into a Settlement Agreement pursuant to Section 766.18(a) of the Regulations whereby the parties have agreed to settle this matter in accordance with the terms and conditions set forth therein and the terms of the Settlement Agreement have been approved by me.
+BIS and RHDC have entered into a Settlement Agreement pursuant to Section 766.18(a) of the Regulations whereby the parties have agreed to settle this matter in accordance with the terms and conditions set forth therein and the terms of the Settlement Agreement have been approved by me.